Our Place in the West . . . and Beyond: Wyoming at 125: A Call for Proposals

 The Conference Committee encourages submissions incorporating an interdisciplinary, scholarly approach (i.e. literary studies, economics, cultural studies, history, archaeology, folklore, art history, etc.) as well as an artistic approach (music, poetry, traditional stories, etc.) that will provide the audience a new perspective of Wyoming’s past and present and its place in the West and beyond.
 Professional, avocational, graduate, and undergraduate historians, as well as artists, musicians, documentarians, and the general public, are invited to submit proposals and to enjoy the papers, panel discussions, presentations (including multimedia), and art show offered at this conference.
 Online registration will be available in early 2015.

 Proposals can be for complete sessions or for individual endeavors.
 When submitting an entire session or panel, include a brief abstract (250 words) that outlines the purpose of the session.
 Your designated contact person should submit the proposal.
 Each proposal, whether individual or part of a session, should include a one paragraph abstract and a one page resume with address, phone, and email for each participant.
 Indicate equipment and set-up needs, if any.
 The committee assumes that all listed individuals have agreed to participate.
-Electronic submissions are required and should be sent, with supporting materials, as a single document (PDF) to [email protected] THE SUBMISSION DEADLINE IS JUNE 30, 2014.
+Electronic submissions are required and should be sent, with supporting materials, as a single document (PDF) to [email protected] or to Tamsen Hert at [email protected].
+THE SUBMISSION DEADLINE IS AUGUST 31, 2014.

 SAVE THE DATE: